National Technical University of Athens: Ranking

 The National Technical university of Athens is one of Greece's top universities.
-In 2025, the QS World University Rankings (WUR) ranked NTUA #321, with the corresponding faculty area rank being #142 for Engineering & Technology.
-In Europe, NTUA secured the #180 spot.
-According to the QS WUR Ranking By Subject (2024) for Civil and Structural Engineering, NTUA falls within the 51-100 range.
+The 2027 QS World University Rankings (WUR) ranked NTUA #387, with the 2026 QS faculty area rank being #134 for Engineering & Technology..
+According to the 2026 QS WUR Ranking By Subject for Civil and Structural Engineering, NTUA falls within the 51-100 range.
 Its highest position in this category was #25 in 2013.
 NTUA has the highest citation impact score (0.88) among the Greek universities, based on a ranking prepared by the Directorate General for Science and Research of the European Commission in 2003 (updated 2004) that was compiled as part of the Third European Report on Science & Technology Indicators.
 During 2022, 130 researchers from NTUA were included among the top-cited scientists (top 2%).

 Academic evaluation

 Between October 2015 and July 2016, the Hellenic Authority for Higher Education (HEHA) carried out the external evaluation of all Greek institutions of higher education.
 The final external evaluation report for NTUA was submitted by the experts in November 2016.
 The report stresses that NTUA is well-organized and boasts an outstanding reputation due to its students and faculty, who have significantly contributed to Greek science and technology.
-The leadership has clear academic, administrative, and research goals, and strategic initiatives to address both strengths and weaknesses.
 Challenges include adapting to changes in higher education, legal obstacles, and staff alignment.
 The university has a broad and diverse range of subjects, strong industry links, and a commitment to quality assurance, but faces issues like state intervention, funding inadequacies, and the need for better external stakeholder engagement and internal services.